 Mr. Thomas graduated from the Charlotte Amalie High School on St. Thomas in June, 1961 and received his Bachelor of Arts Degree in Economics and Accounting from Inter-American University in May, 1966.
 He retired in 2011 from The West Indian Company Limited, which he served as its president and chief executive officer for many years.
 In this position, he was responsible for managing cruise ship operations and also the Havensight Shopping Mall for its owners, the Government Employees Retirement System.
 He served on the board of the St. Thomas/St. John Chamber of Commerce as well as the board of the St. Thomas/St. John Hotel & Tourism Association, on the board of directors of the Community Foundation of the Virgin Islands, the Foundation for the University of the Virgin Islands, and the UVI Board of Trustees.
 Based on his knowledge and experience he was appointed to serve on the West Indian Company Limited Board of Directors.
 He currently serves as the Chairman of the Research and Technology Park Board of Directors.

-Dr. David Hall, President of the University of the Virgin Islands (UVI)
+Dr. Safiya George, President of the University of the Virgin Islands (UVI)

 Judge Henry Smock, Chair of the UVI Board of Trustees